troyfontaine/armhf-alpinelinux/README.md

 [![Docker Stars](https://img.shields.io/docker/stars/troyfontaine/armhf-alpinelinux.svg)]()
 [![Docker Pulls](https://img.shields.io/docker/pulls/troyfontaine/armhf-alpinelinux.svg)]()

+## TODO
+- Consider removing QEMU support at the end of the automated building process before pushing to Dockerhub via CircleCI (overkill?)
+- Add x86_64 builds
+- Streamline testing

 A super small Docker image based on [Alpine Linux][alpine].
-The image is only 5 MB and has access to a package repository that is much more complete than other BusyBox based images.
+The image is only 19 MB and has access to a package repository that is much more complete than other BusyBox based images.
 Included in this version is a qemu binary that allows the container when created on an ARM device to run on an x86/x86_64

 ## How to build for ARMHF?